-The passage of time and distance helped Tisquesusa lose his deep sense of dreading over the worrisome prophesy he received on the day of his inauguration.
+Time and distance helped Tisquesusa lose his deep sense of dreading.
 As the years passed, he began to enjoy life again, always hoping that the old mohan was wrong.
 He married, had children, ruled, and lived life through its ups and downs.

 And so the years passed for the zipa of the Muisca people, more than twenty years gone.
-Then one day, an alarming report reached the ears of the zipa and the dread of the old mohan's prophesy came rushing back to him as if he had just left the old man's hut minutes before.
+Then one day, it happened, and the dread of the old mohan's prophesy came rushing back to him as if he had just left the old man's hut minutes before.

-depiction of Tisquesusa
+A 19th century depiction of Tisquesusa

-Foreigners, the like of which were never before seen by the Muisca, had appeared on the shores of Colombia.
-Tisquesusa's network of spies told him that they carried frightening new weapons, wore shells of metal, and rode great four-legged beasts that snorted and screamed as they ran.
-Tisquesusa felt defeated before the foreigners even arrived in his town and he retreated with his troops from the capital of Bacatá (which would later become Bogota) to his fortified palace in Cajicá.
+Foreigners, never before seen, had appeared on the shores of Colombia.
+His network of spies told him that they carried frightening new weapons.
+They wore shells of metal and rode great four-legged beasts that snorted and screamed as they ran.
+Tisquesusa felt defeated before the foreigners even arrived in his town.
+He retreated with his troops from the capital of Bacatá (which would later become Bogota) to his fortified palace in Cajicá.

 Running to catch Tisquesusa and his troops before they left, Usaca called out breathlessly "Dear brother, wait!"
-Tisquesusa paused, though he was in mid-sentence with one of his generals, and pulled his sister to the side so that they could talk privately.
+Tisquesusa paused though he was in mid-sentence with one of his generals.
+He pulled his sister to the side so that they could talk privately.